 Pamela Terling was born and raised in Montgomery, AL, graduating from Auburn University and gaining her master's at Auburn University of Montgomery.
 Pam taught 1st grade for 25 years before becoming an Education Specialist/Administrator at The Alabama State Department of Education.

 "As Austin's MiMi, this Foundation is important to me because I have experienced first hand the extreme need to raise awareness and provide resources to families and children with rare genetic conditions.
 Through this journey, Austin has helped me to cherish the small things in life, but most of all to trust in the Lord."

-My goal as Austin’s grandfather is to provide the love, commitment, and energy to help him, his family and all those in similar circumstances.
-The warm heart that Austin give me every time I see him is my guiding light in helping as many as possible, like him.
+My goal as Austin’s grandfather is to provide the love, commitment, and energy to help him, his family, and all those in similar circumstances.
+The warm heart that Austin gives me every time I see him is my guiding light in helping as many as possible, like him.

 In September 0f 2022 Curt Terling (aka PapPap) passed away from a 20-year battle with skin cancer.
 He was a beloved and devoted husband, father, and grandfather.
 We love you and miss you, Forever and a Day!

 Andrew Scarbrough was born and raised in Fitzpatrick, AL, graduated from Auburn University in Business Economics and Agriculture, and gained his Law Degree from Jones Law School.
 Andrew has been practicing law in Alabama for over 7 years.

 "As Austin's GodFather, this Foundation is very important to me and the children and families we positively impact in Austin's memory.

 He is married to his wife, Kalina Scarbrough, they reside in South Alabama.
 More info coming soon.

 Founding Partners Donation Levels